Overview

 Training

-Once in the courtyard, you can select from five different dojos, all of which allow you to practice individual fighting styles.
+Once in the courtyard, the player can select from five different dojos, all of which allow them to practice individual fighting styles.
 The available training options are jiyu-renshu (practice), kumite (sparring against instructors), and Budokan (tournament).
-By entering the dojos, you will enter the training mode and be able to practice your moves.
+By entering the dojos, the game will enter the training mode and offer a place to practice moves.

 Budokan

-Aside from training, you also have the option of entering the tournament at the Budokan.
-In this tournament, you will face challengers which use fighting styles that are not practiced at the dojo.
+Aside from training, the player also has the option of entering the tournament at the Budokan.
+In this tournament, the player will face challengers which use fighting styles that are not practiced at the dojo.
 The player can only choose a single fighting style a maximum of four times.
-The tournament pits you against twelve different challengers.
+The tournament pits the player against twelve different challengers.

 Characters

-While the game only features one playable character, you do face a variety of challengers in the Budokan tournament, all with their own individual styles and weapons.
+While the game only features one playable character, the player does face a variety of challengers in the Budokan tournament, all with their own individual styles and weapons.

 Known around town as the "kamikaze kid," Eiji knows only one thing -- all out offensive fighting.
-He'll want to take you out early, so watch out for his opening combination.
+He has a strong offensive early on, so watch out for his opening combination.

 Jimmy was introduced to karate when his dad was station on Okinawa.
 He quickly fell in love with the beauty of its form and its spiritual depth.
 Dedicated and serious, Jimmy is solid karate-ka.

 Shigeo has spent the last two years on a deserted island striving to perfect his nunchaku technique.
-Undefeated in local tournaments, he'll crush your spirit if it isn't strong.
+Undefeated in local tournaments, he'll crush any spirit that isn't strong.

 Martial arts continue to thrive in Europe as exemplified by Arnie.
 His strength has earned him top rankings worldwide.
 His kicks are fast, powerful, and accurate.
 Respect him.

 "Mountain Man" Ikeda lives in a small secluded village high atop Mt.
 Ueno.
 Once a year, he travels to Tokyo to compete in the Budokan.
-Unfortunately for you, he has returned again this year.
+Unfortunately for his opponents, he has returned again this year.

 Randy started his training in Honolulu but then decided to move to Japan and study under the notorious "White Tiger," Mizukami-Sensei.
 His style may be rather unorthodox, but it is deadly.